epiverse-trace/tutorials-middle/CONTRIBUTING.md

 You can follow this references:

 - Update steps above from any discussion on issues.
+- Keep branches up to date with `main`.
 - Review how to [maintain a Healthy Infrastructure](https://carpentries.github.io/sandpaper-docs/update.html).
 - Review how to [Automate a Pull Request](https://carpentries.github.io/sandpaper-docs/pull-request.html#automated-pull-requests).
 Lessons outside of the carpentries need to [set up a Pull Request bot](https://carpentries.github.io/sandpaper-docs/pull-request.html#automated-pull-requests) with the [Carpentries Apprentice bot](https://github.com/carpentries-bot).